AbbyEeninkwinkel/Workshop-Log-Collector/README.md

 podman run hello-world:latest
 ```

-5. Install docker-compose
+5. Install docker-compose<br>
-We'll require Docker Compsoe to deploy de Graylog environment in a pretty an easy way.<br>
+We'll require Docker Compsoe to deploy de Graylog environment in a pretty easy way.<br>
-The Ubuntu repository contains docker-composer but it's quite outdated so we'll get the latest<br>
+The Ubuntu repository contains docker-composer but it's quite outdated.<br>
 <br>
 We'll go for a newer version.<br>
-For poduction systems I don't recommend add docker pgp repositories to apt for many reasons one being thay you don't want logging systems to be compromised by wrong deployments or potentially buggy new releases.
-Anyway as alway it depends.<br>
+Note: For poduction systems I don't recommend to add docker pgp repositories to apt for many reasons one being that you don't want logging systems to be compromised by wrong deployments or new releases with changed functionality. >br>Anyway as allways "it depends".<br>
 For now we'll get a fixed version. <br>
 Check https://github.com/docker/compose/releases for a recent version.<br>

 ```
 mkdir -p ~/.docker/cli-plugins
 chmod 700 ~/.docker/cli-plugins